ANYbotics/rocoma/README.md

 ### TODO's ###

+* make switch controller blocking until controller is switched
 * implement absolute time (setTime, getTime -> compatible with ros simulation time)
 * absolute path for parameter files, or relative to path of program execution
 * add/correct license headers
 * extend doxygen documentation

-     * add helpers (rospack command)
      * how to add/remove plugin (is clean of package sufficient?)
-     * behaviour of controller manager on missing controllers, emergency stop , controller switching etc.
+     * behaviour of controller manager on missing controllers, controller switching etc.
-     * document rocoma_plugin macros